abonneau13x/marsapplication/README.md

 The download method accepts a "date" parameter and a "fileName" parameter and returns the image file.

-The removeFromCache method accepts a "date" parameter and returns a boolean indicating success or failure.
+The removeFromCache method accepts a "date" parameter and does not return anything.

-The clearCache method does not accept any parameters.
+The clearCache method does not accept any parameters and does not return anything.

 The number of threads used to download images can be configured via the spring.task.execution.pool.max-size property in